UniOfGreenwich/softwareproject_-team-1/README.md

 ## Glossary
 **User Requirements**
 Specifying a system's requirements from a user's point of view.
 Functions that support a user in their tasks. e.g. the interfaces they will use, physical and mental support, usablilty goals.
+(Maguire, et al., 1998)
 **System Requirements**

 **Gantt Chart**